What Happened to Teddy at Sarasota BluePearl Veterinary Hospital

 Dr. Preston had taken over Teddy's care at shift change.
 She had read the chart.
 She had seen the neurologists' recommendation.
 She had decided, in her own words, to “treat the treatable.”

-She had already started Teddy on the antibiotic and steroid — the exact treatment Dr. Cantrell had received from two neurologists 18 hours earlier and had never communicated to me.
-When I asked her how she had chosen the antibiotic, that was when she told me what both neurologists had recommended — it was right there in Teddy's chart notes.
+She had already started Teddy on the antibiotic and steroid — the exact treatment Dr. Cantrell had received from two neurologists 18 hours earlier and had never communicated to us.
+When I asked her how she had chosen the antibiotic, that was when she told us what both neurologists had recommended — it was right there in Teddy's chart notes.

 Within 90 minutes of receiving those medications, Teddy fell asleep for the first time in over 36 hours.